inBeat/inbeat-website/content/top-influencers/tiktok/food/india/_index.md

 ---
-title: Top 10 Food TikTok Influencers In India In 2022
+title: Top 10 Food TikTok Influencers In India In 2023
 description: >-
-  Find top food TikTok influencers in India in 2022.
-Most popular hashtags: #love #tiktok #trending #foryou.
+  Find top food TikTok influencers in India in 2023.
+Most popular hashtags: #foryou #tiktok #trending #love.
 platform: TikTok
-hits: 827
+hits: 841
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 827 TikTok influencers like this in India for you to contact.
+text_bottom: Our search engine aggregates 841 TikTok influencers like this in India for you to work with.
 profiles:
   - username: "the_anu_v"
     fullname: >-